Introduction

 Understand the Consequences: Risks of Ignoring a Wage Levy

 We’re here to help you navigate these challenges.
-Consider reaching out to a tax professional for a penalty review.
+Consider reaching out to a for a penalty review.
 They can provide valuable guidance and support as you work through this situation.
 Remember, you are not alone in this journey.

 Conclusion